sensei-hacker/inavwiki/GPS-and-Compass-setup.md

 Only then can the IMU heading data be trusted for fixed position or slow speed navigation.
 Do not omit any of the above steps or your multirotor can experience toilet bowling, just as surely as it would with a poorly setup compass.
 Also conduct some tests to be sure everything is working correctly when you first setup a multirotor without a compass, just as you would with a compass.

 * **Note** : _Presently multirotor navigation flight modes (RTH, POSHOLD etc) are required to be set **before** the magnetometer is turned off in the Configuration tab.
 Otherwise the navigation modes will not appear in the modes tab.
-Magnetometer type FAKE can be used if no device is installed.
+You can select magnetometer type FAKE if no device is installed.
+Then proceed to alter your navigation modes.
+Once that is done, set magnetometer type back to NONE for compass-less operation.. **This will be fixed in 7.1.1**

 INAV 7.1 will also offer better compass interference rejection.
 But this is not an excuse to be tardy on your install, or shortcut the calibration process.